 A mondegreen is a word or phrase resulting from a misinterpretation of another word or phrase that we hear.
 Mondegreens share homophony (meaning they sound like) with the original wording, but often change the meaning of the word or phrase entirely—with amusing results.
 The term mondegreen is usually applied to misheard song lyrics or lines of poetry, but can also refer to other types of speech.
 For example, someone might think the sarcastic saying “Thank you, Captain Obvious” is actually “Thank you, Katherine Obvious.”

 Mondegreens are not to be confused with malapropisms, “the act or habit of misusing words ridiculously, especially by the confusion of words that are similar in sound” (as in, “dance the flamingo” instead of “dance the flamenco”) or eggcorns, “a word or phrase that is a seemingly logical alteration of another word or phrase that sounds similar and has been mishear or misinterpreted” (as in “old wise tale” for “old wives’ tale”).

-Sylvia Wright, an American author, coined the term after a phrase she recalls mishearing as a young girl.
-According to Wright, the first stanza from the 17th century ballad “The Bonny Earl O’Moray” goes a little something like this:
+So why do we call these misinterpretations mondegreens?
+The term is actually a mondegreen itself.
+Sylvia Wright, an American author, coined the term after a phrase she recalled mishearing as a young girl.
+According to Wright, she believed the first stanza from the 17th century ballad “The Bonny Earl O’Moray” featured two unfortunate aristocrats: